Disability Service Feedback & Complaints Procedures

 Disability Service Complaints Procedure

-We hope that the standards of provision and service that you receive from the Disability Service give you no cause for complaint.
-However, we recognise that there may be times when standards set by the Disability Service are not met, or you are unhappy about aspects of the provision and service that you receive.
+We hope that the standards of provision and support that you receive from the Disability Service give you no cause for complaint.
+However, we recognise that there may be times when standards set by the Disability Service are not met, or you are unhappy about aspects of the provision and support that you receive.

-It is vital that we receive criticism or complaints in a responsible way to enable us to improve our performance and to ensure that any failures in our services do not disadvantage you.
+It is vital that we receive criticism or complaints in a responsible way to enable us to improve our performance and to ensure that any failures in our supports do not disadvantage you.

 In the first instance, please address complaints to the member of the Disability Service team who is working with you, in order that they are given an opportunity to discuss the issues with you and address your concerns.